sahithyasridhar/fa18-523-65/paper/paper.md

 is said about their products and services by using the natural language processing for their market research analysis.

-There are a lot of NLP libraries written, that helps in processing the big data [@www-fedak2018nlp].
+There are a lot of NLP libraries written, that helps (:o: grammar) in processing the big data [@www-fedak2018nlp].
 Some of which are:

 * *CoreNLP:*  It was originally written in java that can also support multiple language like python.
-It is well known for its speed and its precise results.
+It is well known for its speed and its precise results [:o:].

 * NLTK: Most commonly used NLP library.
 > Natural language tool kit's (NLTK) modular structure helps comprehend